open-mmlab/mmtracking/configs/sot/siamese_rpn/README.md

 Note that the checkpoints from 10-th to 20-th epoch will be evaluated during training.
 You can find the best checkpoint from the log file.

-We observe around 1.0 points fluctuations in Success and 1.5 points fluctuations in Norm Precision.
 We provide the best model with its configuration and training log.

 | Method |    Backbone     |  Style  | Lr schd | Mem (GB) | Inf time (fps) | Success | Norm precision | Config | Download |
 | :-------------: | :-------------: | :-----: | :-----: | :------: | :------------: | :----: | :----: | :------: | :--------: |